nodesman/indian-narrative/colonial-hangover.md

 Of all the internal narratives that hold India back, the most insidious is the psychological residue of colonialism.
 It is a deep-seated, often unconscious, belief that Western standards are the only universal standards, and that Western validation is the ultimate proof of our worth.

 This "West is Best" mentality is a voluntary forfeiture of civilizational confidence and a critical self-goal in the narrative war.
+It is the internal reflection of the external narratives pushed by the <a href="/indian-narrative/anglophone-narrative/">United Kingdom</a> and other <a href="/indian-narrative/european-narrative/">Post-Colonial Powers</a>.

 ---